10 Things to Know about Missionaries

 Being a missionary is a lot of work, but the pay is pretty low.
 In fact, missionaries don’t get paid at all.
 They actually pay their own way.
 And they do it willingly—even cheerfully.
 That’s because they truly love what they do.
 They are there because they want to be.
 They enjoy the personal growth.
 And, even more, they enjoy seeing the difference the gospel makes in the lives of those they teach.

-If it’s more comfortable for you, you can chat online with missionaries.
-They’ll answer your questions about the gospel of Jesus Christ, Church members, and Christ’s Church today.
+If it’s more comfortable for you, you can meet online with missionaries.
+They’ll answer your questions about the gospel of Jesus Christ and His Church today.
 No need to worry about feeling obligated or getting involved more than you’d like.
 It’s up to you to decide how much you would like to learn.

 They respect their mothers, the law, and your time